Life Should Be 3D is a blog about 3D architectural design and rendering.

 I was born in Houston, Texas, and have lived all over the United States.
 But I like Rochester, New York, best of all and call it my “home of choice.”
 My two cats and I live in a 1935 “English cottage” style home in a suburb of Rochester.
 But luckily, thanks to the wonders of modern web technology, I am able to collaborate with people anywhere in the world.
 I have worked with clients from as far away as Turkey, Australia, and UK.

-Let me know if you have ideas of topics related to 3D architectural design that you’d like to see covered in this blog.
 I hope you enjoy Life Should Be 3D, because LIFE SHOULDN’T BE TWO-DIMENSIONAL!!